michaelloistl/ContextLabel/README.md

 ## Text colors
 ContextLabel supports different colors for URLs, twitter style usernames and hashtags.
 By default the link text colors are set to userHandle RGB(71,90,109), hashtag RGB(151, 154, 158) and url/text links RGB(45, 113, 178).
 If there is no UIColor set on the highlighted  textColor properties, an alpha of 0.5 is applied to the set text color when a link is detected.

-To set your own text colors you can use the convenience initializer `init(with userHandleTextColor: UIColor, hashtagTextColor: UIColor, linkTextColor: UIColor)` or just set a different UIColor to to properties `textLinkTextColor`, `userHandleTextColor`, `hashtagTextColor` and `linkTextColor` after initializing `ContextLabel`.
+To set your own text colors you can use the convenience initializer `ContextLabel(with userHandleTextColor: UIColor, hashtagTextColor: UIColor, linkTextColor: UIColor)` or just set a different UIColor to to properties `textLinkTextColor`, `userHandleTextColor`, `hashtagTextColor` and `linkTextColor` after initializing `ContextLabel`.

 From version 0.3.0, text colors can be overwritten by implementing the folowing optional delegate methods:
 ``` Swift